diderot-edu/diderot-guide/INSTALL.md

 # Installation

-Diderot specific binaries for MacOS and Linux are located in the bin directory of the guide.
+Prerequisite: download the guide here: https://github.com/diderot-edu/diderot-guide

-Download the guide here: https://github.com/diderot-edu/diderot-guide
+Diderot specific binaries MacOS and Linux (Ubuntu) are located in the `bin` directory.
+You can run Linux (Ubuntu) binaries on Windows by installing a Linux subsystem.

 ## MacOS